 Check the Sex Offender Registry

-It is not that up to date in South Africa as elsewhere in the world.
+It is not as up to date in South Africa as elsewhere in the world.

 Report or Block Shady Members

 Trust your instincts.
-If someone’s story changes or the person doesn’t want to talk to you by phone or via Skype – block or report the person.
-If you don’t feel right with what the person is asking from you, don’t hesitate to block the person.
-Don’t be manipulated into doing things that goes against your values.
+If someone’s story changes or doesn’t want to talk to you by phone or via Skype – block or report the person.
+If you don’t feel right about what the person is asking from you, don’t hesitate to block the person.
+Don’t be manipulated into doing things that go against your values.